Leviathan121005/metropt3-anomaly-detection-autoencoder/README.md

   Anomaly decisions are based on reconstruction error using **p-train (97.5 percentile)** as a default, or **val_f1**, where the threshold is tuned on a validation set.

 Training uses Adam (1e-3 learning rate), batch size of 1024, and gradient clipping for stability.
+Threshold selection is independent of model training.
+Hence, for the same model, they have the same reconstruction error distribution, but with different thresholds for testing.

 ---